Living in a 'war zone' linked to delivery of low birthweight babies

-To explore this further, the research team looked for studies on the impact of war on pregnancy and found 13 relevant studies, dating back to 1990.
-These involved more than 1 million women from 12 countries that had experienced armed conflict, including Bosnia, Israel, Libya, and Iraq.
+To explore this further, the research team based at the University's Warwick Medical School looked for studies on the impact of war on pregnancy and found 13 relevant studies, dating back to 1990.
+These involved more than one million women from 12 countries that had experienced armed conflict, including Bosnia, Israel, Libya, and Iraq.

 Analysis of the data showed that mums-to-be living in war zones/areas of armed conflict were at heightened risk of giving birth to underweight babies.